SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 4.1: Direct Client-Side API Key Exposure Risk
 *   **Severity:** High
 *   **Problem:** The `GEMINI_API_KEY` is intended to be used on the client-side in this architecture.
 While Google AI Studio keys are often restricted, this is a poor security practice.
 If the key restrictions are misconfigured or loosened, it could be abused by malicious users, leading to unexpected costs.
+*   **User Impact:** A malicious actor could steal the API key from the browser's network traffic and use it for their own purposes, potentially leading to significant and unexpected financial costs for the project owner.
 *   **Solution:** The robust solution is to proxy API calls through a backend server that holds the key.
 However, for a browser-only app, the next best thing is to implement stringent API key restrictions in the Google Cloud console.
 The `README.md` must be updated with a **critical security warning** and a clear guide on how to restrict the key to the specific HTTP referrer (the app's domain).
 *   **Improvement Metric:** Reduce the risk of API key abuse to near-zero.